huaweicloud/spring-cloud-huawei/README.md

      - Apply multilingual paradigm to your microservice system by using [mesher](https://github.com/apache/servicecomb-mesher), an implementation of service mesh, java or spring cloud is not the only choice anymore.
      - Developer is able to use edge-service, a high-performance gateway which benifits from reactive, outperforms than spring cloud gateway and Netflix zuul.
      - A [go microservice framework](https://github.com/go-chassis/go-chassis) can work with springcloud.
+ 4. zero-code thinking, all features are based on configuration, transparent to users, no migration costs.

 ## Modules